 - Payment methods

 1.)
 Bonuses: a £200 welcome bonus

 The welcome deposit bonus at Winner works well for both micro stakes players and those looking to make a larger deposit.
 You get a 100% matched deposit bonus up to a value of £200, which is a decent amount and can certainly help you increase your bankroll in your first few weeks at the bookie.
 Our Winner review was pretty impressed with the bonus – the terms and conditions are also reasonable.

 The minimum deposit you must make is £30, but we suggest that you deposit the full £200 – if it’s within your funds – to take full advantage of the Winner bonus offer.
 Furthermore, when placing bets to meet the wagering requirements you must place bets with odds of between 2.0 (evens) and 11.0 (10/1).
 You have to wager 8 times the deposit amount to release the bonus, which isn’t that high when compared to other bookmakers.
 You get 14 days to make those wagering requirement bets, which is a fair amount of time if you’re a regular player.

 2.)
 Betting odds: some improvement is needed here

 To give yourself the best chance of making money at a sports betting site you need to have access to competitive odds.
 As with most online bookmakers the quality of the odds at Winner varies from one sport to another.
 The overall profit margin for Winner’s sportsbook is 4.8% which is neither impressive or terrible.
-Their football profit margin is 4.9%, which compares favourably to bet365’s 6.4%.
+Their football profit margin is 4.9%.
 Overall Winner sits fairly comfortably in the middle of the road when it comes to odds, so if you’re looking for amazing deals in a particular sport you probably won’t find them here.
 On the other hand, if you like to bet on a little of everything then you won’t be at a disadvantage if you stick with Winner.

 3.)
 Customer service: available 24/7